HOME

 Scott 2688

 São Miguel das Missoes in the Brazilian State of Rio Grande do Sul, was one of the Jesuit missions added to UNESCO's World Heritage List in 1984.
-It is sometimes refered to as São Miguel Arcanjo since it is dedicated to the archangel Michael, but it should not be confused with the chapel of São Miguel Arcanjo in the state of São Paulo mentioned above.
-That was first built in 1560, this in 1735-1745.
+It is sometimes referred to as São Miguel Arcanjo since it is dedicated to the archangel Michael, but it should not be confused with the chapel of São Miguel Arcanjo in the state of São Paulo mentioned above.
+That was first built in 1560.
+This mission was built between 1735 to around 1745 and was one of many in Argentina, Brazil, Paraguay and Bolivia.
+Jesuit missionaries founded the mission in part to catechize the Guaraní Indian population and to protect the natives from the Portuguese slave traders.
+The Treaty of Madrid in 1750 handed sovereignty over the area from Spain to Portugal and the Jesuits were ordered to leave.
 More

 The Chapel of São Miguel Arcanjo, São Paulo